pierd/pierd.github.io/_posts/2019-02-17-yuval-noah-harari-homo-deus-a-brief-history-of-tomorrow.md

 ---

 > Most of the presidents, ministers and CEOs who run the world are very rational people.
 Why are they willing to take such a gamble?
 Maybe because they don't think they are gambling on their own personal future.
 Even if bad comes to worse and science cannot hold off the deluge, engineers could still build a hi-tech Noah's Ark for the upper caste, while leaving billions of others to drown.
-The belief in this hi-tech Ark is currently one of the biggest threats to the future of humandkind and of the entire ecosystem.
+The belief in this hi-tech Ark is currently one of the biggest threats to the future of humankind and of the entire ecosystem.
 People who believe in the hi-tech Ark should not be put in charge of the global ecology, for the same reason that people who believe in a heavenly after life should not be given nuclear weapons.
 > - *Chapter 6 - The Modern Covenant*

 ---